We're Here to Help

 Following her husband's death in 1925, Emeline Olin demonstrated her lively ongoing concern for the University.
 Residing in the brick house next to Eclectic, she took a deep interest in the construction of the new library, later endowing maintenance of the building with a major gift.
 Wesleyan awarded her an honorary degree in 1931.

-The Olin Associates legacy society has taken as its emblem the scallop shell found on the coat-of-arms of John Wesley.
+The Olin Society has taken as its emblem the scallop shell found on the coat-of-arms of John Wesley.
 Used in heraldry to signify long journeys to far countries, the scallop shell is a symbolic link to the tradition of social service for which Wesleyan is well known.
 The much-traveled Wesley started a religious movement in 18th century Britain that stimulated a wide range of social reform movements, reaching full flower in the 19th century.
 Wesleyan University was founded in 1831 as an enterprise to educate youth for "the good of the world," a goal that endures today.

 OLIN SOCIETY MEMBERSHIP